On-Chip Online Learning For Neuromorphic Hardware

 Accuracy Result 1

-Figure 3: Accuracy comparison against existing systems.
+Figure 3: Software accuracy comparison against existing systems.

 Conclusion